If you have old letters in your family archive here are some tips to help preserve these wonderful treasures.

-Before you open that old shoebox full of letters that have been stored in the attic or basement, clear off the dining room table or set up a space in an unused corner of the living room in order to spread your collection out.
-Always wash your hands before handling old letters, photographs, and documents, as you don’t want to damage these irreplaceable artifacts with dirt, lotions or the naturally-occurring oils on your hands and fingers.
-And, as a perennial rule of thumb, never have food or beverages near your old letters and artifacts, as an accidental spill could spell disaster.
+Before you open that shoebox full of letters, find a clean workspace where you can spread out your collection.
+Always wash your hands before handling old letters, photographs, and documents, or wear nitrile gloves.
+Never have food or beverages near your old letters and artifacts, as an accidental spill could spell disaster.

-Consider placing your letters and documents in acid-free envelopes, archival crystal clear bags, or three-ring page protectors, all of which will keep delicate papers from being exposed to harmful dust, moisture and household pollutants.
-Depending on how many letters you have, you can place them in elegant three-ring binders and slipcases if they are in 3-ring page protectors, or in acid-free boxes that come in a variety of sizes, depths, and colors to match any taste or decor.
+Consider placing your letters and documents in acid-free envelopes, crystal clear bags, or pocket pages, all of which will keep delicate papers from being exposed to harmful dust, moisture and household pollutants.
+You can place them in elegant three-ring binders and slipcases if they are in archival binder pages.
+Another option is acid-free boxes that come in a variety of sizes, depths, and colors.
 You can also keep your letters safe in acid-free file folders, or a document storage kit, which has everything you need in an all-in-one kit.

 If you have any additional questions on preserving old letters or would like more information on the archival storage and presentation materials that are right for you, please contact us here at Archival Methods.
 We’re always there to help with any archiving, storage, or presentation questions you may have.